Skip to content

 If you’re already embedding Qlik into your web applications and enterprise solutions, here are more reasons why you’re going to want to switch to qlik-embed.

-1. qlik-embed is entity-based, so no matter which framework qlik-embed becomes available, it will work with the exact same properties, methods, and capabilities without tweaks, workarounds, or hoops to jump through. qlik-embed is available as a web-component (@qlik/embed-web-components) and a react library (qlik-embed-react) with support for others like svelte and vue planned for the future.
+1. qlik-embed is entity-based, so no matter which framework qlik-embed becomes available, it will work with the exact same properties, methods, and capabilities without tweaks, workarounds, or hoops to jump through. qlik-embed is available as a web-component (@qlik/embed-web-components) and a react library (qlik-embed-react) with support for others like Svelte and Vue planned for the future.

-2. If you use the Capability API, you don’t have to deal with requirejs anymore because qlik-embed takes care of loading the modules it needs to render content fast.
+2. If you use the Capability API, you don’t have to deal with RequireJS anymore because qlik-embed takes care of loading the modules it needs to render content fast.

 3. If you use nebula.js to embed visualizations, qlik-embed removes all the chart and component loading, reduces the number of lines of code needed to embed an object, and does it using less memory.
 With qlik-embed handling embedding duties, nebula.js can focus on being the library for creating and extending visualizations for Qlik Analytics.